TrentBarber70/TrentBarberPortfoliomm/_posts/2025-10-31-post-journal.md

   - notice
 ---

-Today my teacher wante us to learn how to use the new CNC machines in the Fab Lab.
+Today my teacher wanted us to learn how to use the new CNC machines in the Fab Lab.
 We began by following Mr. Dubicks workflow to learn and create our first pcb with the new machines.